mmorgulis/AES_OpenCL/README.md

 ```

 ## Hardware Requirements
-- A compatible OpenCL is required, it's strongly recommended to use a device with sufficient memory (e.g., **dedicated GPU**), otherwise the program may crash or exit unexpectedly
+- A compatible OpenCL is required, it's strongly recommended to use a device with sufficient memory (e.g. **dedicated GPU**), otherwise the program may crash or exit unexpectedly

 ## Notes
 - The project is developed using VS2022 and MSCV with CMake build, it has not been tested for other platform/configurations.